How to Deal with Debt Collectors

 When a debt collector has your debt, it is classified as “in collections”.
 This means:

 - There is a time limit on how long a debt collector can legally collect your debt.
-There is also a time limit on how long they can sue you in court for payment.
+There is also a time limit on how long they can sue you for payment.
 This is the statute a limitations for debt in your state.
 Statutes of limitations vary from state to state.

 - Your credit history and scores have been damaged.
 Debt in collections is seen as a negative.